habibulmursaleen/NorskApi/README.md

 # Norsk API

-A comprehensive backend api for norsk learning application.
+A very comprehensive backend api for norsk learning application.

 ## Table of contents